pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Normalized Names
 ----------------

-This PEP references the concept of a "normalized" project name.
-As per :pep:`426` the only valid characters in a name are the ASCII alphabet, ASCII numbers, ``.``, ``-``, and ``_``.
+This spec references the concept of a "normalized" project name.
+As per :ref:`the name normalization specification <name-normalization>` the only valid characters in a name are the ASCII alphabet, ASCII numbers, ``.``, ``-``, and ``_``.
 The name should be lowercased with all runs of the characters ``.``, ``-``, or ``_`` replaced with a single ``-`` character.
 This